Romanian Legion of Italy: History

-During the "Congress of Oppressed Nationalities in the Austro-Hungarian Monarchy", held in the Capitol hall in Rome between 27 March and 10 April 1918, some Romanian delegates managed to obtain the possibility of forming autonomous armed units from the Italian ones.
+During the "Congress of Oppressed Nationalities of the Austro-Hungarian Empire", held in the Capitol hall in Rome between 27 March and 10 April 1918, some Romanian delegates managed to obtain the possibility of forming autonomous armed units from the Italian ones.
 On June 6, 1918, the "Romanian Legion of Italy" was formed with headquarters at Avezzano concentration camp.

-The Legion fought in the "third battle of the Grappa" on 24 October 1918 and in the Vittorio Veneto offensive.
+The Legion fought in the "Second battle of the Grappa" on 24 October 1918 and in the Vittorio Veneto offensive.
 It consisted of 830 soldiers and 13 officers.

 It ended its function on August 31, 1919.